Turbulence modulation in liquid-liquid two-phase Taylor-Couette turbulence

 To validate the accuracy of our simulations, we have simulated two cases with the Taylor number being $3.90 \times 10^6$ ($Re=1600$) and $9.52 \times 10^6$ ($Re=2500$) and validated our results through comparisons with those from~\cite{ostilla2013optimal} in our previous work~\citep{su2024numerical}.
 Because the $Re=6000$ studied in this work is not included in the work of~\cite{ostilla2013optimal}, we additionally simulate a single phase case at $Re = 5600$ and compare the dimensionless conserved quantity $Nu_\omega=J^{\omega}/J^{\omega}_{lam}$ with that from~\cite{ostilla2013optimal}, where $J^{\omega}_{lam}$ corresponding to the case when the flow is fully laminar.
 In our work, the minimum flow geometry with a rotational symmetry of six ($n_{sym} = 6$, i.e., the azimuthal angle of the simulated domain is $\pi/3$) and an aspect ratio of $\Gamma=L/d=2\pi/3$ is selected to reduce the computational cost while not affecting the results, which has been verified by previous studies~\citep{brauckmann2013direct,ostilla2015effects}.
 We represent the $Nu_{\omega}$ from~\cite{ostilla2013optimal} and OpenFOAM as $Nu_{\omega,Ot}$ and $Nu_{\omega,Op}$, respectively, as shown in table~\ref{tab:validation}.
 The deviation is obtained by ($Nu_{\omega,Op}/Nu_{\omega,Ot}$)-1.
 A deviation of $-1.18\%$ is found, indicating that our simulation is sufficient to capture the flow field information.

 To obtain reliable numerical results, the grid's spatial resolutions have to be sufficient.
-For the single-phase flow, a reasonably resolved case ($N_\theta \times N_r \times N_z = 336\times256\times192$) with the maximum grid spacing being nearly 1.5$\eta_k$ and a well-resolved case ($N_\theta \times N_r \times N_z = 448\times320\times288$) with the maximum grid spacing being nearly $\eta_k$ near the inner cylinder are considered for resolution test as depicted in figure~\ref{fig:mesh1}.
-When performing the resolution test, it would be ideal to double the number of grids in each direction.
-However, due to computational constraints, we employ the refined grid $448\times320\times288$ under which most of the grid spacing is less than $\eta_k$.
+The resolution test is conducted for the single-phase flow and the two-phase flow with $5\%$ low-viscosity light droplets.
+A roughly resolved case ($N_\theta \times N_r \times N_z = 224\times160\times144$) with the maximum grid spacing being about 2.02$\eta_k$, a reasonably resolved case ($N_\theta \times N_r \times N_z = 336\times256\times192$) with the maximum grid spacing being about 1.5$\eta_k$ and a well-resolved case ($N_\theta \times N_r \times N_z = 448\times320\times288$) with the maximum grid spacing being about $1.01\eta_k$ are considered for resolution test as depicted in figure~\ref{fig:S01}.
+For the grid with $448\times320\times288$, most of the grid spacing is less than $\eta_k$.